mariboyko/VOC_wms/documentation/frontend.md

 npm start

 # Ensure you're in the frontend folder
-cd ~/VOC_wms/frontend

 # Create a new React app named 'app' (or any name you want)
+npx create-react-app frontend
+or
-npx create-react-app app
+npx create-react-app .
+thats if you cd to directory before
 # Navigate into the new app folder
-cd app
+cd frontend

 # Start the development server
 npm start